o3de/o3de.org/content/docs/user-guide/features/assets/pipeline/processor.md

 By proxying requests through itself, Asset Processor communicates with an iOS or Android shader compiler server through a USB cable on iOS and Android\.

-In Windows, Asset Processor starts automatically if you run Lumberyard Editor with automatically maintained connections\.
+In Windows, Asset Processor starts automatically if you run O3DE Editor with automatically maintained connections\.
 Asset Processor also restarts automatically if you modify any of the data files that it needs to operate or if you retrieve a new version\.

 In macOS, you must manually start Asset Processor from a command line window\.
 Asset Processor is located in the `lumberyard_version/dev/BinMac64` directory\.